Is There a Way to Get Rid of Under Eye Puffiness for Good?

-- One of the quickest and most effective ways to deflate the fat pads under eyes is to massage the area with green tea ice cubes rolled into a soft
+- One of the quickest and most effective ways to deflate the fat pads under eyes is to massage the area with green tea ice cubes.

 - Start your day with a much refreshing ice water face dip or a few good splashes of cold water from the tap onto your face.
 This will wake you up, increase blood circulation, and tighten your skin.

-- Smoking is a number one enemy of a youthful skin.
+- Smoking is the number one enemy of a youthful skin.
 Just get on with it and stop smoking.

 - Getting enough sleep (7-9 hours) is almost just as important if you want to eliminate fat pads under eyes.